It's great to have you here on the Rush Limbaugh program and the Excellence in Broadcasting Network.

 Getting together here against the evil Satan United States.

-And right here, may I remind you, I'm holding in my formerly nicotine stained fingers.
+And right here, may I remind you, I'm holding in my formerly nicotine-stained fingers.

-Headline, in Francis, Obama finds an ally to amplify his agenda to the public.
+Bloomberg Politics headline: In Francis, Obama finds an ally to amplify his agenda to the public.

-Meaning Obama is going to try to feed off the popularity of the Pope to advance his own agenda, which means a Pope's agenda is Obama's.
+Meaning, Obama is going to try to feed off the popularity of the Pope to advance his own agenda, which means a Pope's agenda is Obama's.

 What is Obama's agenda?